electricitymaps/bloom-contrib/README.md

 ### Adding or updating Life Cycle Assessment / carbon footprint of purchases and activities

-Our current models and Life Cycle Assessments that we use are accessible [here](https://github.com/tmrowco/northapp-contrib/tree/master/co2eq).
+Our current models and Life Cycle Assessments (LCAs) that we use are accessible [here](https://github.com/tmrowco/northapp-contrib/tree/master/co2eq).
 Feel free to suggest new sources or add your own LCAs.

 If you want to add individual items or ingredients, this is done [here](https://github.com/tmrowco/northapp-contrib/blob/master/co2eq/purchase/footprints.yml).
 Ideally, the studies used should be as global as possible and it's even better if they're systemic reviews (multiple studies in one!).